dvershinin/composer-tools/README.md

 # Composer Tools

 A collection of PHP command-line tools with a global installer for Linux systems.
-Allows you to run PHP related commands by referencing binary without path:
+Allows you to run PHP related commands by referencing binary without path.
-`phpunit` instead of `./path/to/my/project/vendor/bin/phpunit`.
-Accessible to every user on system.
+For example, instead of `./path/to/my/project/vendor/bin/phpunit` you can simply type `phpunit`.
+The commands would be accessible to every user on system.

-See what's included at the end of this document.
+See what tools are included at the end of this document.
 We provide sample communication with most frequent comamnds.

 # How to install